themangosteen/lpy-lsystems-blender-addon/README.txt

     If enabled, the result from the previous interpretation is removed.
     Useful for stepwise production and interpretation, to avoid cluttering the scene.

-BUTTON Add Mesh via Lindenmayer System
+BUTTON Add Mesh via Lindenmayer System:
     Do the whole process from L-system definition to graphical interpretation!
     Pass .lpy file to L-Py to produce L-string.
     Apply production rules as many times as specified in file,